University College Dublin: Sport

 UCD has over 60 sports clubs based on campus with 28 sports scholarships awarded annually.

-UCD competes in the most popular Irish field sports of Gaelic Games, Hurling, Soccer and Rugby Union.
-UCD is the only Irish university to compete in both the major Irish leagues for rugby and soccer with University College Dublin A.F.C. and University College Dublin R.F.C. competing in the top leagues of their respective competitions.
-UCD GAA have won the most Sigerson Cup (Gaelic Football) whilst they have the second most Fitzgibbon Cup (hurling) wins, both the major University competitions in the sports in Ireland.
+UCD competes in the most popular Irish field sports of Gaelic games, hurling, soccer and rugby union.
+UCD is the only Irish university to compete in both the major Irish leagues for rugby and soccer, with University College Dublin A.F.C. and University College Dublin R.F.C. competing in the top leagues of their respective competitions.
+UCD GAA have won the most Sigerson Cup (Gaelic football) titles, whilst they have the second most Fitzgibbon Cup (hurling) wins, both the major university competitions in the sports in Ireland.

-UCD sport annually compete in the Colours Match with Trinity College Dublin in a range of sports, most notably in rugby.
+UCD sport annually compete in the Colours Match with Trinity College Dublin in a range of sports, including in rugby.
 The rugby side has won 35 of the 57 contests.
 UCD RFC has produced 13 British and Irish Lions as well 70 Irish Rugby International and 5 for other nations.

 In 1985, UCD drew with Everton F.C. in the first round of the UEFA Cup Winners' Cup, which Everton went on to win.

-Other notable team sports in the college basketball side, UCD Marian, victors in the 2012 Irish Basketball Superleague.
+Other team sports in the college basketball side, UCD Marian, victors in the 2012 Irish Basketball Superleague.

-The Belfield campus is home to a wide range of sports facilities.
-Facilities include the National Hockey stadium (which has previously hosted the Women's Hockey World Cup Finals and the Men's Hockey European Championship Finals) and UCD Bowl a 3,000 capacity stadium used for rugby and soccer.
+The Belfield campus is home to a number of sports facilities.
+These include the National Hockey stadium (which has previously hosted the Women's Hockey World Cup Finals and the Men's Hockey European Championship Finals) and UCD Bowl a 3,000 capacity stadium used for rugby and soccer.
 UCD has one of the largest fitness centres in the country, squash courts, tennis courts, an indoor rifle range, over twenty sports pitches (for rugby, soccer and Gaelic games), an indoor climbing wall and two large sports halls.
-The Sportscenter was added to in 2012 with the competition of an Olympic-size swimming pool, a tepidarium and a revamped fitness center as part of the re-development of the UCD Student Centre.
+The Sportscenter was added to in 2012 with the competition of an Olympic-size swimming pool, a tepidarium and an updated fitness center as part of the re-development of the UCD Student Centre.